This blog may contain affiliate links. Read our disclosure policy for more info.

 - Price: Check price here!

 This night market tour was hands down the best thing that we did in Seoul!
 It was the perfect mix of delicious food, cultural discovery, and a fun night out.
-Not only did we get to taste a ton of amazing street food, we also got to experience Korean market culture, and we even played some fun drinking games with our guide.
+Not only did we get to taste a ton of amazing street food, but we also got to experience Korean market culture, and we even played some fun drinking games with our guide.

 Speaking of whom, Rocky was absolutely incredible!
-He was passionate about food, and a super funny guy, so he really made sure that we had a great night.
+He was passionate about food and a super funny guy, so he really made sure that we had a great night.

 Rocky shared the history of the Gwangjang Market and took us to his favorite stalls, where we got to try everything from crispy pancakes to kimchi cucumber, kimbap, and barbecue shrimp.
 It was so yummy, and we never had to wait in line, because being part of this tour meant that we got to skip the queues at the market’s top food stalls.